immortalstar7/CMPE275-2/README.md

 RESTful Social Collaboration through Pinterest Re-­enactment
-1) IDE Requirements: In order to run this application you will need to install Pycharm IDE, the intelligent Python IDE with unique code assistance and analysis, for productive Python development on all levels FOR JAVA EE DEVELOPERS to your system.
+1) IDE Requirements: In order to run this application you will need to install Pycharm IDE, the intelligent Python IDE with unique code assistance and analysis, for productive Python development on all levels for DEVELOPERS to your system.
 If you dont have ecllipse than you can download it from the following site: http://www.eclipse.org/downloads/

 2)Bottle Micro Framework which is which is distributed web framework for Python that has no other library dependency